ordina-jworks/ordina-jworks.github.io/_posts/2018-08-09-streaming-traffic-data.md

     inputChannels.trafficEvents().subscribe(messageHandler);
 {% endhighlight %}

-Et voila, you are now processing your stream of data in native java.
+There you go, you are now processing your stream of data in native java.

 It does become obvious that doing something more fancy, like windowing and aggregation, will require you to write all of that logic yourself.